andrew/vid/README.md

 ## What it lets you do

-Two researchers with overlapping private finding sets cannot today learn that overlap without sharing the underlying details first, but with VIDs each side hashes their candidate functions locally and exchanges only the resulting identifiers, and a match indicates convergence on the same code while the rest of each list is what is uniquely held.
-This is the use case that breaks today; every existing mechanism requires revealing at least the file path or the package being analysed before overlap can be established.
+Two researchers with overlapping private finding sets have no good way to learn that overlap without sharing the underlying details first.
+With VIDs each side hashes their candidate functions locally and exchanges only the resulting identifiers, and a match indicates convergence on the same code while the rest of each list is what is uniquely held.
+Every existing mechanism requires revealing at least the file path or the package being analysed before overlap can be established.

 When several automated scanners run on overlapping code by different people and flag overlapping functions as security-relevant, matching VIDs across those flags are independent confirmation that the scanners pointed at the same code, which carries more weight than any single scanner's hit rate.
 The scanners can still disagree about severity, CWE, exploitability, or whether the finding is real at all, and a matching VID does not collapse those disagreements; it only establishes that the same code is under discussion.
 Scanner vendors are also spared inventing vendor-specific identifier schemes, and downstream consumers correlate findings across vendors without a vendor-by-vendor mapping.